cnabio/cnab-spec/105-signing.md

 ALGO:DIGEST
 ```

-Where `ALGO` is the name of the cryptographic hashing function (`sha512`, `md5`, `blake2`...) plus some optional metadata, and DIGEST is the ASCII representation of the hash (typically as a hexadecimal number).
+Where `ALGO` is the name of the cryptographic hashing function (`sha512`, `md5`, `blake2`...) plus some OPTIONAL metadata, and DIGEST is the ASCII representation of the hash (typically as a hexadecimal number).

 > Note: The OCI specification only allows `sha256` and `sha512`.
 This is not a restriction we make here.